soapko/alice-mcp-server/README.md

 3. **Restart Cline** and test with:
    ```
-   Use alice-mcp-server to create a project named "test-project"
+   Use alice to create a project named "test-project"
    ```

 That's it!
 Alice is now integrated with Cline and ready for efficient project management.